zainnadeem786/APTS/standard/4_Graduated_Autonomy/README.md

 ### Conformance

-A platform claims conformance with this domain by satisfying all MUST requirements at the tier it targets.
+A platform claims conformance with this domain by satisfying every requirement (both MUST and SHOULD) assigned to the compliance tier it targets and to all lower tiers.
+A SHOULD requirement counts toward tier conformance; a platform that does not implement a SHOULD requirement MUST record a documented justification for the deviation in its conformance claim (see the [Conformance Claim Template](../appendix/Conformance_Claim_Template.md)).
+An undocumented SHOULD deviation is a conformance gap.
 APTS defines three cumulative tiers (Tier 1 Foundation, Tier 2 Verified, Tier 3 Comprehensive) in the [Introduction](../Introduction.md); a Tier 2 platform satisfies every Tier 1 AL requirement plus every Tier 2 AL requirement, and a Tier 3 platform satisfies all three tiers.
-SHOULD-level requirements are interpreted per RFC 2119.
 As described in the Tier and Level Mapping above, level-specific requirements apply only to platforms that offer the corresponding autonomy level.

 One advisory practice relevant to this domain (APTS-AL-A01 Continuous Improvement and Maturity Roadmap) is documented in the [Advisory Requirements appendix](../appendix/Advisory_Requirements.md).
 It is not required for conformance at any tier.